projectcontour/contour/docs/ingressroute.md

 #### Session Affinity

 Session affinity, also known as _sticky sessions_, is a load balancing strategy whereby a sequence of requests from a single client are consitently routed to the same application backend.
-Contour supports session affinity with the `strategy: cookie` key on a per service basis.
+Contour supports session affinity with the `strategy: Cookie` key on a per service basis.

 ```yaml
 apiVersion: contour.heptio.com/v1beta1